Our Affinity Instant account allows you to save whilst also financially benefiting an organisation you support – the Affinity Partner*.

 Paying Tax on Your Interest

-From 6th April 2016 personal savings account interest will be paid gross, which means that interest will be paid without income tax being deducted.
+From 6th April 2016 personal savings account interest will be paid gross, which means that interest will be paid without tax being deducted.

 - This will form part of your new Personal Savings Allowance: